Laminated wood chair with metal frame

 Designed by Charles and Ray Eames

-During the many years of experimentation, Charles and Ray Eames sought new methods of optimally adapting three-dimensionally shaped plywood to the shapes of the human body.
-In their chair designs, the Eames often created variants by combining a seat with different bases.
-From the beginning, Plywood Group was also available with a chromed tubular steel frame, which made the furniture lighter and created an exciting tension between the two materials.
+Charles and Ray Eames conducted experiments over many years to find new ways of adapting three-dimensionally deformed plywood to the shape of the human body in the best possible way.
+In their chair designs, the Eames often created variants by combining a seat shell with different underframes.
+Plywood Group was also available with a chromed tubular steel frame from the outset, which gave the design a greater lightness and a special tension in the contrast of two materials.

-For Vitra, the encounter with the legendary design couple Charles and Ray Eames was of fundamental importance: The production of their designs in 1957 was the start of the company's history as a furniture manufacturer.
-Charles and Ray Eames Vitra were not only recognised for their products, but also for their understanding of design and how they ran the company to this day in a decisive way.
+The encounter with the legendary design couple Charles and Ray Eames was of fundamental importance for Vitra: the company's history as a furniture manufacturer began with the production of their designs in 1957.
+Charles and Ray Eames did not only shape Vitra with their products.
+Rather, with their understanding of design, they determine the values and orientation of the company in a decisive way and to this day.